gilburns/Installomator-wiki/Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame).md

 Labels should be named in small caps, numbers 0-9, “-”, and “_”.
 No other characters allowed.

 appNewVersion is often difficult to find.
-Can sometimes be found in the filename, but also on a web page.
-See archivePath above if link contains information about this.
+Can sometimes be found in the filename, sometimes as part of the download redirects, but also on a web page.
+See redirect and archivePath above if link contains information about this.
+That is a good place to start

 airtame421)
     name="Airtame-4.2.1"